accessibilitywars/zaw2/content/builds/power-deadeye.md

 +++
-title = "Unload Deadeye [pDPS/qDPS]"
-description = "This build is designed around the skill Unload, being able to refresh Relic of the Thief and being self sufficient in initiative use." date = 2024-03-29 updated = 2024-07-01 draft = false template = "build.html"
+title = "Unload Deadeye [pDPS]" description = "This build is designed around the skill Unload, being able to refresh Relic of the Thief and being self sufficient in initiative use." date = 2024-03-29 updated = 2026-04-18 draft = false template = "build.html"

 [taxonomies]
-categories = ["solo", "group"] tags = ["pistol","dagger","power","quickness","thief","deadeye","pof","lowcog","lowphys","lowrep"]
+categories = ["solo", "group"] tags = ["pistol","dagger","power","thief","deadeye","pof","lowcog","lowphys","lowrep"]
 authors = ["xellink"]
 specs = ["deadeye", "thief"]

 [extra]
 series = "thief"
-tagline = "Auto-Attack Deadeye with/without Quickness"
-keywords = "Guild Wars 2, GW2, LI, Deadeye"
+tagline = "Auto-Attack Deadeye" keywords = "Guild Wars 2, GW2, LI, Deadeye"
 toc = true
-balance = "2026-01"
+balance = "2026-04"
-benchmark = "32k DPS"
+benchmark = "30k DPS"
 +++

 The purpose of writing this guide is to provide a very low intensity method to play PvE deadeye.
 This build is low cognition, has low physical complexity, and has very few repetitions.
 This build is functional in both open world and instanced content.
 There is an optional amount of APM to push the build to its limit.
 While this build has a low skill floor, it has a low damage ceiling as well, requiring daggers and a few button presses to push its damage to more competitive levels.

 This simplified build also allows you to perform niche roles like pylon kiting, which is extremely useful when learning the role and not wanting to be bogged down by rotation.
-I have completed all 7 wings in NM with this build being fairly high/average ranked in DPS meters.
+I have completed all 8 wings in NM with this build being fairly high/average ranked in DPS meters.
 At the time of writing, the options for deadeye across the power DPS variants does not smoothly transition players from low to high intensity.
 There are better options that players can consider as an alternate set to complement this build when you are ready, starting with dual daggers (See Trait Alternatives: Practiced Tolerance).

-The improvised quickness variant uses the same stats and is able to overcap on quickness through a very simple rotation and minimal use of cantrips.

 ## Gearing and Consumables
 #### Equipment